Eleven Uses for Silica Gel Packets

 Even if you don’t recognize it by its name, silica gel is one of those products that’s practically everywhere.
-It’s often found in small paper shopping bags or in shoe boxes, for example.
+You can often find it in small paper shopping bags or in shoe boxes, for example.
 There are many other uses for silica gel, though, and in this article we’ll explain them to you.

 A little history on silica gel…

 Silica gel has been around since 1640, and is well known in the scientific community.
-But while it was used for a variety of things in the past, it was patented by chemistry professor Walter A. Patrick in 1919.
+People used it in a variety of ways in the past, it was a chemistry professor, Walter A. Patrick, who patented it in 1919.

 What are some other uses for silica gel?

 Silica gel is a drying agent that is useful in many other ways around the house.
 The gel by itself isn’t toxic, but there are sometimes certain other compounds in it to enhance its effects, such as cobalt chloride, which can be harmful to your health.

 Read more: 7 Toxic Items in Your Home

 The granules that you receive in those packets usually have a transparent or whitish color, which turns blue or pink when wet.
 The bag will indicate whether the gel packet is toxic or not.
 But let’s look at some of the alternative uses for this product: